A Real Life Estate Planning Scenario

 Actions were taken to have his current desires reflected in his estate plan documents.

 Last week I was notified that he had passed away.
 Although, I was saddened by his passing, I was so glad he took the time to update his wishes and avoid a very drawn out probate process.
+Probate expenses are a major consequence of not planning your estate at all or not planning properly and correctly.
+Setting up a trust in advance can typically avoid probate and save you a great deal of money in court and other necessary fees.

 It is important to check your beneficiary forms every year for your IRA and other qualified accounts.